Countee Cullen: Color

 Color is Countee Cullen's first published book and color is "in every sense its prevailing characteristic."
 Cullen discusses heavy topics regarding race and the distance of one's heritage from their motherland and how it is lost.
 It has been said that his poems fall into a variety of categories: those that with no mention were made of color.
 Secondly, the poems that circled around the consciousness of African Americans and how being a "Negro in a day like this" in America is very cruel.
 Through Cullen's writing, readers can view his own subjectivity of his inner workings and how he viewed the Negro soul and mind.
 He discusses the psychology of African Americans in his writings and gives an extra dimension that forces the reader to see a harsh reality of Americas past time.
 "Heritage" is one of Countee Cullen's best-known poems published in this book.
 Although it is published in Color, it originally appeared in The Survey, March 1, 1925.
-Count Cullen wrote "Heritage" during a time when African-American artists were dreaming of Africa.
-During the Harlem Renaissance, Cullen, Hughes, and other poets were using their creative energy trying fuse Africa into the narrative of their African-American lives.
+Cullen wrote "Heritage" during a time when African-American artists were dreaming of Africa.
+During the Harlem Renaissance, Cullen, Hughes, and other poets were using their creative energy trying to fuse Africa into the narrative of their African-American lives.
 In "Heritage", Cullen grapples with the separation of his African culture and history created by the institution of slavery.
 To Cullen, Africa was not a place of which he had personal knowledge.
 It was a place that he knew through someone else's description, passed down through generations.
 Africa was a place of heritage.
 Throughout the poem, he struggles with the cost of the cultural conversion and religious conversion of his ancestors when they were away "torn from Africa".

-The Black Christ The Black Christ was a collection of poems published at the height of Cullen's career in 1929.
+The Black Christ

+The Black Christ was a collection of poems published at the height of Cullen's career in 1929.
 The poems examine the relationship of faith and justice among African Americans.
 In some of the poems, Cullen equates the suffering of Christ in his crucifixion and the suffering of African Americans.
 This collection poems captures Cullen's idealistic aesthetic of race pride and religious skepticism.
 The Black Christ also takes a close look at the racial violence in America during the 1920s.
 By the time Cullen published this book of poetry, the concept of the Black Messiah was prevalent in other African-American writers such as Langston Hughes, Claude Mackay, and Jean Toomer.